Best subscription billing software: 6 top platforms compared [2026]

 Chargebee

-focuses specifically on subscription billing solutions and has been built from the ground up for recurring revenue businesses.
+Chargebee focuses specifically on subscription billing solutions and has been built from the ground up for recurring revenue businesses.
+Below are some of their notable capabilities.

 Billing capabilities: Supports flat-rate subscriptions, tiered pricing, usage-based billing, seat-based models, and hybrid approaches.
 Proration handles complex scenarios correctly.
 Coupons, discounts, and promotional pricing work smoothly.
 Invoice customization matches your brand.
 Revenue recognition features support accounting requirements.